 However, the best-known landmark at the south end of the beach is Bondi Icebergs.

-Bondi Icebergs opened in 1929 as a men’s only swimming club.
-The club aimed to help members keep in shape over winter.
-To become a member, you had (and still are) required to swim 3 out of 4 winter Sundays for five years.
-I am guessing it’s a pretty small membership based on that commitment!
-Women were admitted in 1994.
+Bondi Icebergs opened in 1929 as a men’s only swimming club to help keep the local lifesavers fit over winter.
+Want to join?
+You’ll need to swim 3 out of 4 winter Sundays for five years – no wonder the membership is pretty exclusive!
+Women finally got a look in back in 1994.

 Thankfully, you don’t need to be a member to use the club facilities, including adult and children’s pools* sauna and gym.
 There is also a cafe, bistro, 2 bars and a fine-dining Italian restaurant.
 Wednesday is Trivia Night, and Friday has acoustic sessions and $12 cocktails, both great ways to end a day in Bondi.